CoSMoMVPA/CoSMoMVPA/doc/source/ex_measures.rst

         measure=@my_funky_new_measuer_no_one_knows;

 which allows reusing code for future analyses and analysis methods.
-This concept is key not only for :ref:`measures <cosmomvpa_measures>` but also for searchlight analyses described :ref:`later <ex_searchlight_measure>`.
+This concept is key not only for :ref:`measures <cosmomvpa_measure>` but also for searchlight analyses described :ref:`later <ex_searchlight_measure>`.

 For more information about function handles, run in Matlab: ``help function_handle``